-Teachers can send texts directly to parent's phones.
+Teachers can send texts directly to parents' phones.
 There are no required apps or portals for parents to engage with teachers.
-Direct messages is the best way to improve parent engagement.
+Direct messages are the best way to improve parent engagement.

 Calls are recorded and transcribed, ideal for eliminating miscommunication between teachers and parents.
 All parent communication records are available from the student's record for future reference and compliance.

 E-mails and texts can be translated into 100+ languages to reach parents despite any language barriers.
-Improve your parent engagement for your most culturally diverse school districts.
+Improve your parent engagement with all families in the district regardless of their native language.

 Text messages, phone recordings and emails are all captured and tracked to the student's record.
 The record, called the Student Card, gives educators a real-time picture of all data associated with that student including benchmarks, state assessments, grades, discipline, attendance and more.
 No other parent communication software provides tools for data analytics and parent communication from the same single system.
 When data and communication are combined, educators can begin to see the real effect of parent engagement on a student's educational journey.